robbenz/dia_plugs/woocommerce-jetpack/readme.txt

 = How to unlock those some features settings that are locked? =

-To unlock all WooCommerce Jetpack features, please install additional <a href="http://woojetpack.com/plus/">WooCommerce Jetpack Plus</a> plugin.
+To unlock all Booster for WooCommerce features, please install additional <a href="http://boostwoo.com/plus/">Booster for WooCommerce Plus</a> plugin.

 == Screenshots ==